tom-h/ARDC-23-things/_things/thing-21.md

 PDFs](http://schoolofdata.org/extracting-data-from-pdfs/) module
-provides a brief overview of the different techniques used to extract data from PDFs, with a focus on introducing Tabula, a free open-source tool build for this specific task.
+provides a brief overview of the different techniques used to extract data from PDFs, with a focus on introducing Tabula, a free open-source tool built for this specific task.

 1. Get ready: go to [Extracting Data From PDFs](http://schoolofdata.org/extracting-data-from-pdfs/)